 Now the technology is heading toward a potential clinical application.

-"Early on, a venture capital guy in New York told us that this technology wouldn’t go anywhere if we couldn’t convince clinicians that it can make a difference," recalls Libera.
+"Early on, a venture capitalist in New York told us that this technology wouldn’t go anywhere if we couldn’t convince clinicians that it can make a difference," recalls Libera.
 "So we began working with Hackensack Meridian Health's Hackensack University Medical Center."

 Key collaborators in the medical center's Department of Pathology include Dr. Gary Munk, Clinical Director of Clinical Virology, and Dr. Tao Hong, Chief of Microbiology and Molecular Diagnostics.